-In summary, where a case is deemed to warrant an Interim Order application it must proceed to the Investigating Committee Panel for a decision on that application.
-Once a case has been referred to the Investigating Committee Panel in this way, it cannot be closed other than by the Investigating Committee making a 'no case to answer' decision.
-This process applies whether an Interim Order is ultimately granted or not, or whether an Order that has been granted is later revoked before the case reaches the Investigating Committee Panel.
+In summary, where a case is deemed to warrant an Interim Order application it must proceed to the Investigating Committee panel for a decision on that application.
+Once a case has been referred to the Investigating Committee panel in this way, it cannot be closed other than by the panel making a no case to answer decision.
+This process applies whether an Interim Order is ultimately granted or not, or whether an Order that has been granted is later revoked before the case reaches the Investigating Committee panel.
+This is illustrated in the flow-chart at Appendix A.